Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Thermal bridge validation checks the drawn thermal bridge elements against the surrounding geometry.
 It can flag missing links, overlaps, duplicated junctions, or junctions that do not appear to match the nearby modelled elements.

 The proposer is based on the drawn geometry.
-It may not suggest junctions that are not clear from the drawing, are not snapped cleanly, span unusual floor or roof conditions, depend on a product-specific construction, or need evidence outside the model.
+It may not suggest junctions that are not clear from the drawing, are not snapped cleanly, span unusual floor or roof conditions, use details that are not represented by the drawn elements, depend on a product-specific construction, or need evidence outside the model.
 Add or adjust those thermal bridges using the evidence and psi values you intend to rely on.

 Where more than one suggested bridge could describe the same physical junction, choose the one that matches the construction and evidence.
 Avoid keeping duplicated or overlapping bridge elements for the same junction unless there is a clear reason.